SirBrucey/pyirccat/README.md

   -n NICKNAME, --nickname NICKNAME
                         Nickname of bot
   -c CHANNEL, --channel CHANNEL
-                        Channel to join, without # prefix -ba BIND_ADDR, --bind-addr BIND_ADDR
+                        Channel to join, without # prefix, if channel has a password seperate with :
+  -d DEFAULT, --default DEFAULT
+                        Select default channel to send PRIVMSG to.
+If not set messages without channel specfied will be broadcast to all connected channels
+  -ba BIND_ADDR, --bind-addr BIND_ADDR
                         IP to bind to
   -bp BIND_PORT, --bind-port BIND_PORT